Campton High School

-Campton High School became the Wolfe County High School when the adjoining school systems were consolidated in the 1950’s.
-A new Wolfe County High School opened elsewhere in 1968 and the existing facility became known as the Wolfe County Elementary and Middle School.
-Grades one through eight attended the school until 1991 when a new middle school opened.
-From that time until 2005, the building was known as the Campton Elementary School.1 2
+Campton High School became the Wolfe County High School when the adjoining school systems were consolidated in the 1950s.
+A new Wolfe County High School opened elsewhere in 1968, and the existing facility was reused as the Wolfe County Elementary and Middle School for grades one through eight.
+A new middle school opened in 1991, followed by a new elementary school in 2005, at which point the building was vacated and abandoned.
+1 2